Way of St. James Pilgrimage

 Distance: approx. 71 miles / approx. 114 km

-Embark on a pilgrimage journey tailored for beginners along the iconic Camino Frances, from Sarria to Santiago de Compostela.
-With just over 100 kilometers, you'll earn your Compostela, a testament to your exploration of the rich cultural and religious heritage intertwined with the Camino.
-The final stretch offers vast landscapes, enchanting historic towns, and unexpected encounters, promising unique discoveries at every turn.
+Embark on a pilgrimage tailored for beginners along the famous Camino Frances, from Sarria to Santiago de Compostela.
+Covering just over 100 kilometers, you will earn your Compostela, your certificate for completing the pilgrimage and exploring the rich cultural and religious heritage associated with the Camino.
+The final section offers wide open landscapes, charming historic towns, and unexpected encounters that promise unique discoveries at every turn.

-Choose between our standard 8 stage itinerary or opt for a more leisurely pace with 10 or 12 days divided into shorter, relaxed stages.
+Choose between our standard route with 8 stages or opt for a more relaxed pace with 10 or 12 days divided into shorter stages.

 8 day itinerary